dwalsh0/binarylane-backup/README.md

 # Binarylane Backup
-A simple PHP script to download Binarylane server backups and store them locally.
+A simple PHP script to generate and download Binarylane server backups and store them locally.

 ## Features